 10 Mar The CBBC Entrepreneur Quiz

-Monday 9th of March 2015 will go down in enterprise education history as the day CBBC were forced to take down a children’s quiz portraying entrepreneurs as cheating, sneaky and, above all, immoral people.
+Monday 9th of March 2015 will go down in enterprise education history as the day CBBC were forced to take down a children’s quiz portraying entrepreneurs as cheating, sneaky and generally immoral people.

-Arguably, it would have been nice for everyone to actually complete the CBBC entrepreneur quiz themselves since, I tweeted, it had to be taken to be believed.
-The quiz’s format was incredibly straightforward and followed a similar structure for eight questions:
+The entrepreneur quiz had to be seen to be believed.
+The quiz’s format was straightforward and followed this basic structure for eight questions:

 Q: You find yourself in a situation, do you…